raiden-network/raiden/docs/index.rst

 If you run in to any kind of problems or you discover bugs:

     * Ask for help or project related questions in the `Raiden gitter <https://gitter.im/raiden-network/raiden>`_.
-    * Create a `Github issue <https://github.com/raiden-network/raiden/issues/new/choose>`_ if you discover a bug or has a feature request.
+    * Create a `Github issue <https://github.com/raiden-network/raiden/issues/new/choose>`_ if you discover a bug or have a feature request.

 Disclaimer
 ----------